Great Lakes Storm of 1913: Background

 The water in the five Great Lakes holds heat that allows them to remain relatively warm late into the year and postpones the cooling and first frosts in the region.
 During the autumn, two major weather tracks converge over the area.
-Cold, dry air moves south and southeast from northern Canada as an Alberta clipper while warm, moist air moves north and northeast from the Gulf of Mexico along the lee of the central Rocky Mountains as a Colorado low.
+Cold, dry air moves south and southeast from northern Canada as an Alberta clipper, while warm, moist air moves north and northeast from the Gulf of Mexico along the lee of the central Rocky Mountains as a Colorado low.
 The collision of these air masses forms large storm systems in the middle of the North American continent, including the Great Lakes.
 When the cold air from these storms moves over the lakes, it is warmed by the waters below and picks up a spin.
 As the cyclonic system continues over the lakes, its power is intensified by the jet stream above and the warm waters below.

-The resulting storm, which is commonly called a "November gale" or "November witch", can maintain hurricane-force wind gusts, produce waves over 50 ft high and dump significant falls of rain or snow.
+The resulting storm, which is commonly called a "November gale" or "November witch", can maintain hurricane-force winds, produce waves over 50 ft high and dump significant falls of rain or snow.
 Fueled by the warm waters, these powerful storms may remain over the Great Lakes for days.
-November gales have caused several large storms over the Great Lakes, with at least twenty-five killer storms affecting the region since 1847.
-During the Mataafa Storm in 1905, twenty-seven wooden vessels were lost.
+November gales have caused several large storms over the Great Lakes, with at least 25 killer storms affecting the region since 1847.
+During the Mataafa Storm in 1905, 27 wooden vessels were lost.
 During a November gale in 1975, the giant bulk carrier sank suddenly without sending a distress signal and with all crew still on board.
 The large size of the lakes provides fetches of hundreds of miles allowing huge waves to be developed.
 Their large unobstructed spaces result in wind speeds higher than nearby inland areas.
 Rogue waves (including a phenomenon named the "Three Sisters") are known to occur on the Great Lakes, including waves reinforced by reflections from the vertical shores of some of the lakes.
 Waves on the lakes (especially the shallower ones) can be steeper and closer together than on the ocean, allowing less recovery time between waves.
 Compared to the ocean, the Great Lakes also have less maneuvering "sea room" and closer proximity to shores, making it more difficult for ships to weather storms.